N & E

 By evening, the situation had not changed significantly, except that Arcole was once again in Austrian hands.
 The French withdrew further south of the Adige, leaving a half-brigade of the Augereau division to guard the Ronco bridge.

-November 17th 1796
+November 17, 1796

 The following day, November 17, the French resumed the offensive with somewhat modified dispositions.
 The results of the previous two days were generally favorable.
 The Austrians had lost considerably more men and material than the French, and their successes at Porcil were more than compensated for their failures at Arcole.
-In these conditions, Napoleon, having now taken the measure of his adversary, was entitled to consider that an additional attack could convince Alvinczy to withdraw.

 The new plan called for an assault on Arcole by the bulk of the Masséna division, of which only half a brigade would be detached and deployed in front of Porcil to lock the dike.
 The Augereau division was to cross the Alpone on a trestle bridge built during the night below Arcole.
-Finally, the Legnago garrison The port of Legnago sent two battalions and a few cannons to divert the Austrians' left flank and rear.
+Finally, the Legnago garrison sent two battalions and a few cannons to divert the Austrians' left flank and rear.

 At daybreak, when the French had not yet begun to cross to the left bank of the Adige, Alvinczy advanced his vanguards on the Porcil and Arcole dikes.